About

 I run a little solo shop, Leaving Harbor.
 I've built a couple of college sports news aggregator websites that combined my development skills and love for college sports.
 I freelance occasionally.
 I'm raising a wonderful daughter with the help of my wife, Melissa.

-We moved back to the Pacific Northwest a few years ago and my computer work slowed dramatically.
+We moved back to the Pacific Northwest a decade ago, and my computer work slowed dramatically.
 Exploring a new city, raising a kid, and fixing up a house all took priority.
-That’s life!
+That's life!
 You roll with the punches.
 Hell, I didn't expect a global pandemic to consume a couple of years of our lives — sheesh.

 Other stuff

 I enjoy playing video games.
-I’m a console guy.
-I finally landed a PS5!
+I'm a console guy.
+PlayStation, to be specific.
 I used to play football and basketball and love college sports.
 I was an outside linebacker for the Oregon Ducks for a short stint before my body told me football was no longer an option.

 I'm pretty much Apple everything for both work and play.
 I actually started on PCs, but nearly the entire design world was running Macs when I got into it all, so I switched and never looked back.